mapbox/mbgl-ci-images/README.md

 ### Guidelines

 * ⚠️ **Never overwrite published tags.** Instead, we use a revision system, using a Docker Hub repository for every set of images.
 The name of the repository is the 10 first characters of the Git SHA.
 * **Anchor images in hierarchy.** We use a hierarchy of images so that shared components (e.g. curl/zip/node) are only contained in one layer.
 CircleCI caches images, and using a shared base image means that we'll have to download fewer images from Docker Hub.
-See the hierarcy below.
+See the hierarchy below.
 * **Do not delete old images from Docker Hub**.
 Retaining old images on Docker Hub means that we can still build older branches.
 * **Reduce ephemeral/temporary data** by combining multiple commands into one `RUN` command.
 Unfortunately, Circle CI doesn't support `--squash`, so we'll have to make sure that we're not creating unused files.
 E.g. when you run `apt-get update`, also run `rm -rf /var/lib/apt/lists/*` in the same step to remove the repository metadata.